zqannnnn/react/README.md

 To deploy your changes to server just merge your changes to **deploy** branch.
 All settings for production already done except two things:
-* is some problem to use only **prod** dependencies for yarn (probably because of confusing in instalation process --save-dev or not )
+* is some problem to use only **prod** dependencies for yarn (probably cause confusing with --save-dev in instalation process )
 * CSS still not minified